AndreRudolph/impulsephp-doc/docs/server/middlewares.md

     }</code>
 </pre>

-Note: In future the context parameters will be enriched by view arguments.
+<div class="info-box info">In future the context parameters will be enriched by view arguments.</div>